Tring Rugby: History

 In recent years the club has progressed up the league system, reaching the fifth tier in 2008.
 The club has played at that level ever since playing in the National 3 London South East Premier.

 Chief amongst those setting up the club's future was a New Zealander, Mark Otway, who had been relocated to the UK for business and had settled in Tring.
 Otway was the first club captain and had enjoyed rugby at all levels in his native New Zealand, becoming an All Blacks trialist as well as making the country's Davis Cup tennis squad.
 Otway brought tales of life at the rugby clubs in New Zealand where a core part of the club's set up was based around children playing the game.
 This was unheard of in England, where rugby at junior level was played only at schools, and primarily fee paying ones at that.
 Tring liked what Otway had to say about bringing youth into the club and developing a community feel long before the phrase minis rugby was dreamed up.
 Members of that first youth and junior team are still active in the club today – a whole rugby career later.

 As the town expanded the council compulsorily purchased the original site so it could become Dundale School and, in search of a new home, the club approached another local landowner, the show jumper Dorian Williams who owned the estate at Pendley, on the eastern edge of the town, close to the club's roots at Tring Station.
 Williams had a philanthropic vision for a cultural centre in Tring that comprised an arts centre, now the popular Court Theatre, an adult education college, which was located in Pendley Manor itself before it became a hotel and a sports centre which would be home to many of the towns sporting teams.
 Williams welcomed the club with open arms and they established a base alongside Tring Town Football Club (now home to Tring Athletic).
 By this time fielding two regular teams as well as a growing junior section, moved to the site in the early 1970s and were soon joined by the town's athletics, hockey, squash and bowls clubs at the burgeoning Cow Lane complex.

-Facilities were little better at Cow Lane, the changing rooms were still in a cow shed, albeit enclosed, and the showers still a very “Heath Robinson” affair until eventually they managed to get hold of a large amount of concrete and install a lunge plunge bath into the building.
+Facilities at Cow Lane remained rudimentary: the changing rooms were still housed in an enclosed former cowshed, and the showers were improvised until the club obtained enough concrete to install a plunge bath in the building.